 An award-winning teacher, Alexa’s goal is to ensure equal access to knowledge and to further our understanding race and gender in the mobility of early modern and postmodern cultures in their literary, performative, and digital forms of expression.
 She teaches critical AI literacy, and incorporates generative artificial intelligence (AI) into her classroom.

 She has received the 2022 Writing in the Disciplines Distinguished Assignment Design Award as well as grants for course development, such as the Online Course Development grants (in 2021 and 2023 for two new courses) and the 2022 Adapting Course Materials for Equity Faculty Grant (read more about the project’s impact) which enables her to create openly licensed, open-access online interactive learning modules (news story).
 She wrote and designed an interactive, online textbook entitled Screening Shakespeare.

-Born in a farming village in Taiwan, and now having family also in France and the United States, Alexa has been an advocate for equity and diversity.
+Born in a farming village in Taiwan, and now having family also in France and the United States, Alexa has been an advocate for equity and meaningful diversity.
 There are two leading principles in her teaching philosophy:

 - “Collaborative Creation of Knowledge”: is conducive to inquiry-driven learning in both in-person and remote classrooms as social spaces.

 - “Intersectional Pedagogy” gives students a voice in narratives that matter.
 These narratives connect students to other racialized communities, times, and places.

 Her presence as an Asian woman in the English literature classroom, for example, has enabled students of color to feel represented, and inspired them both to examine exclusionary practices in our own times and to reevaluate Shakespeare as a gender-inclusive and anti-racist canon.

 Through the lens of social justice, this seminar examines cinematic representations of embodied identities.
 In particular, we will focus on racialized bodies, performance of sexuality, disability narratives, transgender films, feminist adaptations, class struggle, and intersectional identities in pop culture.